 1. The Association shall be called the Old Coulsdon Residents' Association (abbreviated to “OCRA”).

-2. The Old Coulsdon Residents' Association area is bounded in general by Stoneyfield Road/Hillside Road, Caterham Drive and Old Fox Close and all adult residents shall be eligible for membership.
+2. The Old Coulsdon Residents' Association area is bounded in general by Stoneyfield Road/Hillside Road, Caterham Drive, Old Fox Close, and 536 Coulsdon Road (Surrey border) and all adult residents within this area shall be eligible for membership.
 Others may be considered for membership at the discretion of the Executive Committee (see Rule 9).

 3. The objects of the Association shall be: